 - 4. An employee who is unable to report to work due to weather or other emergency conditions shall have the absence charged against accumulated compensatory time or annual leave, in that order. - 5.
-If management authorizes the complete closing of a State office or facility for emergency reasons, employees who leave the workplace shall receive their regular pay for time they are out of the closed office. - 6.
+An employee who cares for a parent, grandparent, spouse, child, brother, sister, parent-in-law, grandchild, or foster child, because the school or business where that individual is normally located during the employee's workday is closed for public health or safety reasons may use sick leave or alternatively, have the absence charged against accumulated compensatory time or annual leave, in that order. - 6.
+If management authorizes the complete closing of a State office or facility for emergency reasons, employees who leave the workplace shall receive their regular pay for time they are out of the closed office. - 7.
 Employees required by management to work in a closed facility during complete emergency closings under 5 above, shall receive hourly pay at straight time rates for the hours so worked.
-This payment will be in addition to the employees' regular pay. - 7.
+This payment will be in addition to the employees' regular pay. - 8.
 Employees required to work at a temporary location, upon closure of their regular work location, due to an emergency closing, shall be eligible for mileage reimbursement to/from such temporary location for miles actual and necessarily traveled in excess of their normal commute distance.
 This provision shall be applicable until such time that the employee is returned to their original work location or an alternate work location becomes a permanent assignment.